bouvet-apps/securitytxt/README.md

 in the 'Applications' search box, and click to select it.
 It is now added to your site.

 ## Set up the security.txt for your site
 The app offers two different options for adding security.txt to your site.
-Either enter your information in text area provided by the 'Textarea' option or use the fields available through the 'Fields' alternative.
-The 'Textarea' provides the possiblity to add the PGP signature to the security.txt.
+Either enter your information in text area provided by the 'Textarea' option or use the inputfields available through the 'Inputfields' alternative.
+The 'Textarea' provides the possiblity to add a PGP signature to the security.txt.

 For more information regarding PGP-signature see [section 2.3 of [RFC 9116]](https://datatracker.ietf.org/doc/html/rfc9116#name-digital-signature)

 ### Site configuration
-You can add any of the available entries by entering text in the available input fields or by using the textarea option.
+You can add any of the available entries by entering text in the available inputfields or by using the textarea option.

 You should consult [securitytxt.org](https://securitytxt.org/) for details on Security.txt and how to use it on your site.
 The "Contact" and "Expires" directive is not optional.